amasoft-dr/cabinets.js/README.md

 -Can have multiple Stores

--Can use multiple Stores independlty or can use them combined them.
+-Can use multiple Stores independently or can use them combined.

 -Supports Mappings to transform the payload before reducer is reached.

 -Supports Interceptors which allow to do extra things and even modify both State and Payload.

--Support Lazy Actions to modify the state in a async way.
+-Support Lazy Actions to modify the state in an async way.

 -Rich set of custom Cabinets Exceptions(Error) so you could always know why things went wrong.

-## Not yet implemented, but working on that
+## Not yet implemented but working on that

 -Cabinets Flight Recorder:
 > To Record all events/interactions with your stores.
 So you could debug easily, even